What are Two Player Card Games?

 Kemps is another card game from the matching genre.
 The goal is to get

-For those familiar with classic Solitaire, just double things up.
+For those that know how to play standard Solitaire, just double things up.
 Two decks are shuffled together, with each player shuffling their individual decks.
 There are 9 stacks set up in standard Klondike fashion.
 Then, players play as if it was a game of Solitaire, but they can place suitable cards on the opponent’s foundations.

 A game of comparing cards, taking heavy inspiration from games of Poker.
 Each player is dealt 2 cards face down, and players simply decide whether to stay “in”, or go “out” by forfeiting the round.
 The player with the best cards win.